matteopagano/TAW-Project-22-23/README.txt

 This is a step-by-step guide for bot the application

-1)  First you must have installed docker and docker-compose in you machine
+1)  First you must have installed docker and docker-compose in you machine, and node.js for the electron part

 2)  Second, you must create a docker net with the command: